Legatum Center – About

 Beyond our educational offerings, the Legatum Center aspires to be a global knowledge hub, providing pathways for entrepreneurs around the world to access MIT resources, contribute to our community and research, and advance thought leadership.
 We run international activities, such as the Zambezi Prize and convening events, like our annual regional conference.
 We also support research related to the transformational power of entrepreneurship in society and are developing a library of resources, including case studies and podcasts featuring founders from around the world.

-Through all of these efforts, we are shaping discourse on bottom-up development and systems change through ethical entrepreneurial leadership.
+Through all of these efforts, we are shaping discourse on bottom-up development and systems change through principled entrepreneurial leadership.
 The Legatum Center for Development and Entrepreneurship at MIT was founded to demonstrate the power of entrepreneurship to catalyze transformation in society and to improve global wellbeing.

 Legatum Center – Principles of Operation

-- Improving Lives: Our center’s mission is to improve lives by creating (and learning from) ethical leaders and innovation-driven entrepreneurs in the developing world.
+- Improving Lives: Our center’s mission is to improve lives by creating (and learning from) principled leaders and innovation-driven entrepreneurs in the developing world.
 We empower our entrepreneurs to create and scale businesses that will have significant social impact through their technology or service while also ensuring they develop a sustainable business model that will lead to the creation of good jobs and ethical management practices.
 We aim to equip our students with the skills, mindset, values and networks to create thousands of local jobs and to increase average local incomes while delivering game-changing solutions that tackle the world’s most pressing challenges.
 Whether they are increasing life expectancy, providing better education or providing access to financial tools that significantly improve an individual’s productivity at home or in the workplace, we aim for our students’ innovations and management strategies to give people the joy of everyday life and the prospect of being able to build an even better life in the future.

 - MIT Standard of Excellence and Rigor: We work with MIT faculty and partners to incorporate MIT’s standard of excellence and rigor into everything we do.
 We enroll students with integrity, strong leadership potential, high aspirations, and exceptional intellectual ability.
 We deliver the highest-quality “entrepreneurship for development” education, advising, and practical experiences.
 In turn, we shape leaders who will create, redefine, and build cutting-edge products, services and organizations in the developing world.